Use DNC scrubbing provided by Contact Center Compliance Corporation

 Valid EBR overriding otherwise DNC number that is also a Wireless number in a US state that does not allow telemarketing to wireless numbers even if manually dialed.
 These states are WY, NJ, TX, LA, and AZ.) (version 2+)

-Note: This result code will only be returned if version=3 and the project has VoIP scrubbing enabled.
-If VoIP scrubbing is enabled and the version is less than 3, the phone number will be returned a W.
+Note: This result code only occurs if version=3 and VoIP scrubbing apply to the project.
+If VoIP scrubbing applies and the version is less than 3, the phone number returns a W.

 Click Save.Note: If the login ID is invalid, you cannot save a DNC entry.
 If you enter an invalid ID, Genesys Cloud warns that the authentication fails.
 A DNC entry has no effect unless it is assigned to a campaign.